-Before installing this GPS you probably had a standard GPS logged on a NMEA input of your system.
-This NMEA input has been initialized and GPS channels have been created.
-The HF GPS also creates GPS channels on the bus hence the collision and the error message.
+Before installing this GPS you probably had a standard GPS connected to an NMEA input on your system.
+This NMEA input has been initialised and GPS channels created.
+The HF GPS also creates GPS channels on the bus, hence the collision and error message.

 - Turn off the power and reconnect the HF GPS and the standard GPS.

 - Power up the system again and then start a route to a waypoint.
-Then do a NMEA initialization.
-This will create GPS channels that are not created by the HF GPS such as the cross-track or the course and distance to waypoint.
+Then do an NMEA initialization.
+This will create GPS channels that are not provided by the HF GPS such as course deviation or heading and distance to waypoint.

-I lost the True Wind Mode and speed over ground code, how can I do?
+I have lost my true wind and ground speed code, what can I do?

-This code is calculated with the serial number of your autopilot control (Gyropilot 2).
-We maintain a database of delivered code, you can therefore ask us by email to send it to you.
+This code is calculated with the serial number of your pilot computer (Gyropilot 2).
+We maintain a database of delivered codes, so you can ask us by e-mail.

-The serial number is made up of 4 hexadecimal characters (from 0 (zero) to F).
-You can find it on a label stuck on the autopilot control or via the menu of your pilot remote control.
+The serial number is composed of 4 hexadecimal characters (from 0 (zero) to F).
+You can find it on a label stuck on the ECU (see image below) or via the menu of your pilot order.

-- In the case of the Gyropilot Graphic: Main menu > Configuration > owner’s code > Options.
+- For the Gyropilot Graphic: Main menu > Configuration > Owner code > Options.

-- In the case of the Multigraphic: Main menu > Pilot > Speed over the ground option > speed over the ground code.
+- For the Multigraphic: Main menu > Pilot > True wind option > True wind code.

-My AIS receiver or AIS Transponder is well connected to my Multigraphic but I can't see the AIS page.
-How can I do?
+My AIS receiver or transponder is connected to my Multigraphic but I can't see the AIS page.
+How do I do this?

-You can first verify that AIS data enter in the Multigraphic via the console: Main Menu > Settings > Maintenance > Devices > Console.
+You can first check that the AIS data is coming into the Multigraphic via the console: Main Menu > Settings > Maintenance > Devices > Console.
 You should see sentences that look like:

-I just installed a wifi box (or usb box) but i can't get some NMEA data.
-What is happening?
+I have just installed a WiFi Box (or USB Box) but I can't get any NMEA information back.
+What is the problem?

-In order for NMEA data to get to the nke bus you have to « initialize » the matching input.
+For NMEA information to enter an nke bus, the corresponding input must be “initialized”.
 This initialization corresponds to the creation of channels on the bus.
-On a WIFI or USB box the initialization is availaible thanks to a capacitive button.
-Press this button for 3 seconds (3 beep) while the device responsible for sending NMEA data (chart plotter, GPS, computer, tablet or mobile) is indeed transmitting data.
-NMEA input (WIFI (UDP 50000), USB or RS232 (4800 to 38400 bauds)) strarts to analyze during 20 seconds data received.
-If these data match an available channel on the bus, the channel is created and the WIFI or USB box will be able to broadcast these data.
-At the end of the procedure you will ear 1 beep per channel created (listen carefully!).
-If the procedure fails, verify that data you want to get are already not created on another NMEA input, in which case the channel is not available. *Other initialisation possibilities exist, please refer to the manual.
+On a WiFi Box or USB Box, the initialization is done using a capacitive button.
+You leave your finger on this button for 3 seconds* (3 beeps) while the device in charge of sending the NMEA data (plotter, GPS, PC, tablet or mobile) is actually transmitting data.
+The NMEA input (WiFi (UDP 50000), USB or RS232 (4800 to 38400 bauds)) will then scan the received data for 20 seconds.
+If these data correspond to an available channel on the bus, the channel is created and the WiFi or USB Box will be able to broadcast these data.
+At the end of the procedure 1 beep per channel created is emitted (listen carefully!).
+If the procedure fails, check that the data you want to be transmitted is not already created on another NMEA input, in which case the channel is not available. *Other initialisation possibilities exist, please refer to the manual.